gomorpheus/morpheus-docs/release_notes/compatibility.rst

      - |morphver| changes from |previousMorphVer|
    * - Morpheus Node and VM Node Packages
      - |nodePackageVer|
-     - Updated to |nodePackageVer|
+     - No changes
    * - Morpheus Linux Agent
      - No change
-     - Updated to |linuxagentver|
+     - No changes
    * - Morpheus Windows Agent
      - |winagentver|
-     - No change
+     - No changes
    * - Morpheus macOS Agent
      - |macagentver|
-     - No change
+     - No changes

 |